62firelight/hangman-python/README.md

 # Hangman
 A GUI-based implementation of the Hangman game written in Python as part of a high school project.

 Run `hangmanltFINAL.py` to start playing the game.

+The game will randomly choose a word from a dictionary contained in the `hangmanwords.txt` file if it exists, or its own internal dictionary if `hangmanwords.txt` does not exist.

 ## Screenshots